emallson/profiling2/README.md

 Usability by a general audience is an explicit non-goal.

+### BEFORE Using for Performance Problems

+If you are attempting to use p2 to diagnose performance problems with a full WoW UI that has poor framerate, I strongly recommend that you *first* do some testing with only the base UI to establish a baseline framerate.

+When dealing with very low FPS (less than 20), be aware that this is going to make things worse.
+If the problem is hardware (e.g. lack of / bad RAM), not addons, then it might make things *much* worse.

+**For Severe Low-FPS Problems:** Begin by disabling all addons to establish a baseline, then enable a few and iterate until you isolate the problem.
+You may be able to diagnose the exact addon with poor performance without requiring p2 at all.
+If you cannot isolate the problem this way and baseline performance is good, then it may be time to enable p2.

+**For "Lag Spike" Problems:** You are unlikely to be able to identify the root cause of a "Lag Spike" without P2 due to the nature of other profiling tools.
+As long as the normal FPS of the user's setup is fine, performance should remain acceptable during profiling.
+(For example: I am typically at 70-75 FPS without p2, and when profiling I drop to 65-70)

 ### Installation & Setup

 1. Download the latest release from the sidebar and install it the old fashioned way (unzip in your